AIVAN22/EDITED/README.md

 In addition, this script uses the Firefox web driver provided by GeckoDriver.
 The path to the driver executable file is hardcoded in the script and may need to be changed depending on the system configuration.
 Usage

-To use the script, call the scrap function with the following arguments:
+To use the script, call the scrape function with the following arguments:

     url: the URL of the product page to scrape
     class_element_name: the class name of the HTML element containing the product name